leds-org/leds-tools-public/docs/oraculo/2_project_managment.md

 ---

 ### 🧠 SMART Goal
-Collect data from GitHub repositories and Discord conversations to create a chatbot that provides real-time information about the LEDS project progress.
+Collect data from GitHub repositories to create a chatbot that uses AI (Google Gemini) to provide real-time information about LEDS project progress in natural language.

 ---

 ### ✅ Requirements
 - Friendly interface;
 - Extract data from GitHub repositories;
-- Extract information from Discord workgroup conversations;
 - Automate analysis of team and individual performance.

 ---